spruce-bruce/aaronbruce.com/site/src/content/post/hard-is-expensive/index.md

 ## Slow

 So if paying developers is costly, then developers' time is valuable.
 If something takes longer to do, then it's more expensive.
-(There are other reasons to value speed besides simply cost, but for this post I'm focusing on cost.)
 That's probably fairly obvious, but there's an important next logical step that I don't often see made: low quality systems cost more.

 If you're a fan of [Continuous Delivery](https://continuousdelivery.com/), [DORA](dora.dev), or [Dave Farley](https://www.youtube.com/@ContinuousDelivery) you probably know what I'm getting at already.
 It takes longer to modify systems and modules that are poorly designed.
 To use a phrase from [Martin Fowler](https://martinfowler.com/bliki/TechnicalDebt.html), Healthy systems accumulate "deficiencies in internal quality" over time that make changes to those systems slower.
 Worse yet, many systems are designed poorly from the very beginning.